Opportunities In Natural Gas Storage

 Midstream Infrastructure in Mexico

 While building out pipeline infrastructure might cost time and a high amount of financial investments, the opposite is true for projects involving storage.
-Small to medium private companies can invest in storage by obtaining permits from ASEA, National Agency for Safety, Energy and Environment of Mexico, and CRE, Mexico’s Energy Regulatory Commission.
+Small to medium private companies can invest in storage by obtaining permits from ASEA, the National Agency for Safety, Energy, and Environment of Mexico, and CRE, Mexico's Energy Regulatory Commission.

 Infrastructure Gaps Exist in Storage

 Currently, Mexico has not developed a strategy to address natural gas storage infrastructure gaps.
-Today’s LNG storage capacity is limited and expensive.
-In March 2018, Mexico’s storage policy was updated to require CENAGAS to have 45 Bcf of natural gas storage in six years.
-Private sector actors can potentially fill the storage gap so that Mexico can better manage natural gas price fluctuations.
+Today's LNG storage capacity is limited and expensive.
+In March 2018, Mexico's storage policy was updated to require CENAGAS to have 45 Bcf of natural gas storage in six years.
+Private sector actors can fill the storage gap so that Mexico can better manage natural gas price fluctuations.

 Mirage Energy will complete this project on the Brasil field, located on the northern border of Mexico.
 In about a decade, the facility will have the capacity to store 786 Bcf of natural gas for both commercial and state users.